johurul-haque/a-6/NOTES.md

-# Eye Glass Management Dashboard
+# Inventory Management Dashboard

-## Objective
 The primary objective is to design and implement a comprehensive Eye Glasses Management Dashboard, providing the tools to efficiently manage the eyeglasses inventory, track sales, and analyze sales history.
-The assignment will incorporate features such as authentication, CRUD operations, state management, real-time UI updates, and eyeglasses filtering.

 Each product will have the following information

-- Product name
+- Name
-- Product price
+- Price
-- Product quantity
+- Quantity
-- Product Image
+- Image

-> Additionally, ensure to include more product information based on the specified filter criteria mentioned in point 4.
+> Each product will have additional information based on the specified filter criteria mentioned in point 5.

 ## Requirements